bshort95/Piglatin_Python/README.md

 this program overall function is to convert user input into pig latin for the sake of fun.

-I created this program to demonstrate variables, list iteration conditional operations functions but mostly string manipulation spicificly in the python language
+I created this program to demonstrate
+* variables,
+* list iteration
+* conditional
+* operations
+* functions
+* but mostly string manipulation

+spicificly in the python language

 ## programs creation

-this program was created using visual studio code, using the python extention this program contains four functions. one to capture the users input one to seperate the text into a list of strings one to iterate through the strings and return the pig latin translations and one last one to display the last sentence
+this program was created using visual studio code, using the python extention
+* this program contains four functions.
+* one to capture the users input
+* one to seperate the text into a list of strings
+* one to iterate through the strings and return the pig latin translations
+* and one last function to display the last sentence

 ## how to use the program